art-e-fact/navigation2_ignition_gazebo_example/README.md

 # Run test locally with Docker
 docker build --build-arg -t nav2-gz .
 # ARTEFACTS_JOB_NAME should be a job name from the `artefacts.yaml`.
 Ie. bringup, reach_goal, or follow_waypoints
-# ARTEFACTS_KEY can be created at the project-settings page of the Artefacts CI dashboard
+# ARTEFACTS_KEY can be generated at the project-settings page of the Artefacts CI dashboard
 docker run --rm -e ARTEFACTS_JOB_NAME=bringup -e ARTEFACTS_KEY=<API_KEY> nav2-gz
 ```